lucas-gtr/Lumen/README.md

 - **Lighting:** Defines different light types and their behaviors
 - **Scene:** Manages objects, camera, lights, and the skybox
 - **Rendering:** Handles the rendering pipeline and settings
+- **OpenGL:** Manages the real-time rendering view, shaders, framebuffers, and OpenGL-specific resources
+- **Qt:** Provides the user interface and interaction logic, built with an MVC architecture for clean separation between UI, data, and control flow
 - **Export:** Manages the export of rendered images

 This modular design facilitates independent development and testing of each component, promoting clean code practices and ease of maintenance.

-## 📖 Documentation
+## 📚 Documentation

 The project is available with a Doxygen documentation.
-The documentation has been deployed with GitHub Pages and is avvessible from this link : [https://lucas-gtr.github.io/Lumen/](https://lucas-gtr.github.io/Lumen/).
+The documentation has been deployed with GitHub Pages and is accessible from this link : [https://lucas-gtr.github.io/Lumen/](https://lucas-gtr.github.io/Lumen/).

 It includes detailed class references and module overviews.

-## 🔬 Rendering Pipeline
+## 🖼️ Rendering Pipeline

 - **Ray Sampling**: Rendering uses a Monte Carlo approach.
 For each pixel, several rays are sampled using stratified sampling within a grid, ensuring uniform stochastic coverage across the pixel area.
 This improves convergence and reduces noise in the output.
 - **Flexible Sample Count**: The number of rays per pixel (render samples) is configurable, allowing a trade-off between quality and performance